UConn vs. Miami (FL) Predictions & Picks - NCAA Tournament Final Four

 UConn Performance Insights

-- The Huskies' +533 scoring differential (outscoring opponents by 14.4 points per game) is a result of scoring 78.8 points per game (27th in college basketball) while allowing 64.4 per outing (35th in college basketball).
+- The Huskies outscore opponents by 14.4 points per game (scoring 78.8 points per game to rank 27th in college basketball while allowing 64.4 per outing to rank 35th in college basketball) and have a +533 scoring differential overall.

-- UConn comes out on top in the rebound battle by an average of 10.0 boards.
-It is collecting 36.3 rebounds per game (10th in college basketball) compared to its opponents' 26.3 per contest.
+- UConn grabs 36.3 rebounds per game (10th in college basketball) while conceding 26.3 per outing to its opponents.
+It outrebounds opponents by 10.0 boards per game.

 - UConn knocks down 9.1 three-pointers per game (30th in college basketball) at a 36.3% rate (67th in college basketball), compared to the 4.9 per game its opponents make at a 29.7% rate.

-- The Huskies rank 12th in college basketball with 101.8 points scored per 100 possessions, and 12th in college basketball defensively with 83.2 points conceded per 100 possessions.
+- The Huskies rank 12th in college basketball by averaging 101.8 points per 100 possessions on offense, and defensively are 12th in college basketball, allowing 83.2 points per 100 possessions.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.